docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 ----

+.. _aegps/aegp-suites.effect-suite:

 Communication With A Layer's Effects
 ================================================================================

 Access the effects applied to a layer.
 This suite provides access to all parameter data streams.

-Use the `AEGP_StreamSuite <#_bookmark625>`__ to work with those streams.
+Use the :ref:`aegps/aegp-suites.steam-suite` to work with those streams.

 An ``AEGP_Effect_RefH`` is a reference to an applied effect.
 An ``AEGP_InstalledEffectKey`` is a reference to an installed effect, which may or may not be currently applied to anything.

 If Foobarocity is applied to a layer twice, there will be two distinct ``AEGP_Effect_RefHs``, but they'll both return the same ``AEGP_InstalledEffectKey``.

+.. _aegps/aegp-suites.AEGP_EffectSuite4:

 AEGP_EffectSuite4
 ********************************************************************************